GalaxysHub/BlackJack-Classic/README.md

 Download and unzip the repo.
 Open the file named index.html.
-If images/fonts are missing, refresh the page.
+If images/fonts are missing, Refresh the page.

 ## Game Rules